Here are some items from the internet that I found especially interesting:

 Learn to talk even when stressed.
 Anything and everything can go wrong in a group dynamic.
 A slight mistake, left unchecked, can swirl into a tornado or toxic within a matter of minutes.
 That said, learn to address issues when they arise, and if possible, apologize for mistakes made.
 Most men would rather keep quiet rather than argue.
 Nonetheless, it would be best if you have an awkward discussion rather than find yourself in a fiery argument.

-For the latest in ancient Greek interest move on to our New Discoveries page.
+For the latest in ancient Greek discovery move on to our New Discoveries page.